Croagh Patrick: Pilgrimage

 Archaeologists found that there had been a stone chapel or oratory on the summit since the 5th century.
-There is reference to a "Teampall Phádraig" (Temple Patrick) from AD 824, when the Archbishops of Armagh and Tuam disagreed as to who had jurisdiction on the site.
+There is reference to a "Teampall Phádraig" (Patrick's Temple) from AD 824, when the Archbishops of Armagh and Tuam disagreed as to who had jurisdiction on the site.
 A small modern chapel was built on the summit and dedicated on 20 July 1905.

 On the last Sunday in July, thousands of pilgrims climb Croagh Patrick in honour of Saint Patrick, and masses are held at the summit chapel.
 Some pilgrims climb the mountain barefoot, as an act of penance.
 Traditionally, pilgrims would perform 'rounding rituals', in which they pray while walking sunwise around features on the mountain.
 Among these are a group of three ancient cairns known as Reilig Mhuire (Mary's graveyard), which are likely Bronze Age burial cairns.

 Folklorist Máire MacNeill conjectured that the pilgrimage pre-dates Christianity and was originally a ritual associated with the festival of Lughnasadh.

 Today, most pilgrims climb Croagh Patrick from the direction of Murrisk Abbey to the north.
 Originally, most pilgrims climbed the mountain from the east, following the Togher Patrick (Tochár Phádraig) pilgrim path from Ballintubber Abbey.
 This route is dotted with prehistoric monuments, including the Boheh stone.
 Until 1970, it was traditional for pilgrims to climb the mountain after sunset.
 It is possible that this came from a pre-historic tradition of climbing the mountain after viewing the 'rolling sun' phenomenon.
 The Tochár Phádraig may have originally been the main route from Cruachan (seat of the Kings of Connacht) to Cruachan Aigle, the original name of Croagh Patrick.
 The Tochar Phadraig was revived and reopened as a cross-country pilgrimage tourist trail by Pilgrim Paths of Ireland; the 30-kilometre route takes about ten hours.

 Local people and organisations point out that the large number of climbers – as many as 40,000 per year – have damaged the mountain by causing erosion which makes the climb more dangerous.

+Local stakeholders have made efforts to combat the erosion caused by foot traffic through the creation of a stone path up the mountain, composed of stone from Croagh Patrick and assembled in a dry stone manner.